Pratik-11/questdb.io/docs/operations/capacity-planning.md

 ### Memory page size configuration

-For frequent out-of-order (O3) writes over high number of columns/tables, the performance may be impacted by the size of the memory page being too big as this increases the demand for RAM.
+For frequent out-of-order (O3) writes over a high number of columns/tables, the performance may be impacted by the size of the memory page being too big as this increases the demand for RAM.
 The memory page, `cairo.o3.column.memory.size`, is set to 8M by default.
-This means that the table writer uses 16MB (2x8MB) RAM per each column when it receives O3 writes.
+This means that the table writer uses 16MB (2x8MB) RAM per column when it receives O3 writes.
 Decreasing the value in the interval of [128K, 8M] based on the number of columns used may improve O3 write performance.

 ### CPU cores